J Cancer 2018; 9(9):1607-1613. doi:10.7150/jca.24217

 Hepatotoxicity in Advanced Lung Adenocarcinoma: A Retrospective Study of 2108 Cases

-1. a Department of Pulmonary Medicine, Shanghai Chest Hospital, Shanghai Jiao Tong University, Shanghai, China
+1. Department of Pulmonary Medicine, Shanghai Chest Hospital, Shanghai Jiao Tong University, Shanghai, China

-2. b Department of Laboratory Medicine, Shanghai Chest Hospital, Shanghai Jiao Tong University, Shanghai, China
+2. Department of Laboratory Medicine, Shanghai Chest Hospital, Shanghai Jiao Tong University, Shanghai, China

 * Authors contributed equally